barklan/telescope-git-grep.nvim/README.md

 ## Acknowledgements

-This is basically a slightly mod of [telescope-live-grep-args.nvim](https://github.com/nvim-telescope/telescope-live-grep-args.nvim).
+This is basically a slightly modified version of [telescope-live-grep-args.nvim](https://github.com/nvim-telescope/telescope-live-grep-args.nvim).